-In our study we focused mainly on the discrete-time semantics of workflow nets that is often sufficient and allows for modelling of workflows where events can happen in discrete steps.
+In our study we focused on the discrete semantics of workflow nets that is often sufficient and allows for modelling of workflows where events can happen in discrete steps.
 In case of continuous time semantics (delays are from the domain of nonnegative real numbers) the situation is, perhaps surprisingly, different.
-Every sound net in the continuous time semantics is sound also in the discrete-time semantics but not necessarily the other way round, unless the nets do not contain any age invariants or urgent transitions that can enforce urgent behaviour.
+Consider the workflow net in Figure 6 (as before we do not draw the $[0, \infty]$ intervals).
+The workflow is clearly sound w.r.t. the discrete semantics as the age of the token in the place finished can be either 1 or 0, depending on whether the service was executed early or late, and then either the transition early or late is enabled and allows us to always reach a final marking.
+However, in the continuous semantics we can execute the sequence "init, delay 0.5, service, delay 0.5", bringing us into a deadlock situation.
 Hence the decidability of soundness in the continuous semantics cannot be derived from the results achieved in this paper.
-We nevertheless conjecture that soundness is decidable also in this case via the use of region-based techniques.
-We also note that this is a problem only for the soundness check as once we know that a given net is sound in the continuous-time semantics, checking for strong soundness can be done in the discrete-time semantics as the answers coincide here.
+We nevertheless conjecture that soundness is decidable also in this case and the details are left for future work.